 Butha-Buthe, Lesotho

-Butha-Buthe’s main attraction is a flat mountain bearing the same name.
-Aside from various hiking trails, it is renowned for rich and distinctive Sotho culture: from very memorable clothes to food specialties like likhobe (bean and berries stew) and motoho (fermented sorghum porridge), it could bring you the experience you will unlikely get anywhere else.
+Butha-Buthe's main attraction is a flat mountain bearing the same name.
+Aside from its various hiking trails, it is renowned for its rich and distinctive Sotho culture: from very memorable clothing to food specialties like likhobe (bean and berry stew) and motoho (fermented sorghum porridge), it could offer you an experience you are unlikely to get anywhere else.